FilipeGea97/cs50-harvardx/README.md

 # 📚 My learning path in CS50 (HarvardX).

-This repo documents my trajectory in [CS50: Introduction to Computer Science](https://cs50.harvard.edu/x/) by HarvardX.
+This repository documents my trajectory in [CS50: Introduction to Computer Science](https://cs50.harvard.edu/x/) by HarvardX.
 Here I share my codes, commentaries, and learnings week after week.

 ## 🎯 Objective
 Exploring the fundamentss of Computer Science, with focus in: